 Prior to joining A&M, Mr. McFarlane spent six years with KPMG and was a founder of its TESCM practice.
 As an associate partner in the TESCM team, he led numerous high-profile tax efficient supply chain restructuring projects for multinationals.

-Mr. McFarlane earned a bachelor’s degree in economics, majoring in accounting from University in Australia, and is a member of the Institute of Chartered Accountants in Australia.
+Mr. McFarlane earned a bachelor’s degree in economics, majoring in accounting from University in Melbourne, Australia, and qualified as a member of the Institute of Chartered Accountants in Australia.